Promotion of DE&I

 - Interview before parental leave

-[Maternity leave]
+[Maternity and parental leave]

 - Guaranteed bonus (20%)